-Boundaries: This unit borders the Isthmus Slough shallow-draft channel beginning at a line extending south from First Avenue and ending at a line extending east from the north edge of Kennedy Field.
+Boundaries:-This unit borders the Isthmus Slough shallow-draft channel beginning at a line extending south from First Avenue and ending at a line extending east from the north edge of Kennedy Field.

-Management Objective: This aquatic unit shall be managed to allow in-water log dump, sort and storage associated with adjacent mills, and other water-dependent development, including access.
+Management Objective:-This aquatic unit shall be managed to allow in-water log dump, sort and storage associated with adjacent mills, and other water-dependent development, including access.

-Uses

-1. Aguaculture k
+1. Aquaculture

-2. Commercial k
+2. Commercial

-3. - Docks /
+3. Docks Α

-4. Industrial and Port facilities k
+4. Industrial and port facilities

-5. Log dump/sort/storage (in water) k
+5. Log dump/sort/storage (in-water)

-Marinas
+6. Marinas Ν

-7 Mining/mineral extraction
+7. Mining/mineral extraction, including dredging necessary for mineral extraction

-Recreation facilities
+8. Recreation facilities

 a.
-Low-intensity
+Low-intensity Α

 b.
-High intensity
+High-intensity Α

+9 10 .
+Research and educational observations A

-9 - Utilities
+10 9.
+Utilities

 a.
-Low-intensity
+Low-intensity Α

 b.
-High-intensity
+High-intensity Α

-10 Bridge crossing support structures and dredging necessary for installation
+1 1 0.
+Bridge crossing support structures and dredging necessary for installation A

-- A bridge crossing support structures and areaging necessary for instantation

-11. Bridge crossings A
+1 2 1.
+Bridge crossings

-1 - Dikes-
+13. Water storage areas where needed for products used in, or resulting

+from industry, commerce, and recreation N

+14. Navigation and water-dependent commercial enterprises and activities

-1. 2 Mes
+1. Dikes

 a.
-New construction
+New construction N

 b.
-Maintenance/repair
+Repair/Maintenance

-2 c.
-Installation of tidegates in existing functional dikes
+C. Installation of tidegates in existing functional dikes N

-₹. - Dredging
+2. Dredging

 a.
 New

 b.
 Maintenance dredging of existing facilities

-2 c.
-To repair dikes and tidegates
+C. To repair dikes and tidegates N

-3. Dredged material disposal
+3. Flow- lane disposal of dredged material Disposal

+N

 4. Fill

-5. - Navigational
+5. Navigational

 a.
-Aides
+Aides (e.g., beacons, buoys) Α

 b.
-Structures
+Structures N

 c.
-Minor navigational improvement
+Minor navigational improvement Α

 d.
 Water-dependent commercial enterprises and activities

-6 Piling/dolphin installation A
+6. Piling g/dolphin installation Α

-7. Shoreline stabilization
+7. Shore eline stabilization

 a.
-Vegetative A
+Vegetative Α

 b.
 Riprap

 c.
 Bulkheads

-8. Mitigation A
+8. Mitig ation Α

-9. - Restoration
+9. Resto pration

 a.
 Active

 b.
-Passive
+Passive Α

-10. Research and educational observations A
+10. Resea arch and educational observations A

-11. Protection of habitat, nutrient, fish, wildlife and aesthetic
+1 0 1.
+Prote ection of habitat, nutrient, fish, wildlife and aesthetic Α

-A

-12. Temporary alterations
+1 1 2.
+Temp porary alterations

-13. Wastewater/storm water discharge
+1 2 3.
+Wast ewater/storm water discharge

-14. Research and educational observation structures
+134. Resea arch and educational observation structures N

-N

-1. All uses and activities: Inventoried resources requiring mandatory protection are subject to Policies #17 and #18.
+1. All uses and activities:-Inventoried resources requiring mandatory protection are subject to Policies #17 and #18.

-- 1. Aquaculture is allowed whether dredging or fill or other alteration of the estuary, is required for harvest of benthic species or removable in water structures such as stakes or racks (commercial, not archaeological stakes or racks), is subject to Policy #4a. - 2,4.
-If the use is water-related or non-dependent/non-related and does not require fill, findings must be made that the use is consistent with the resource capabilities and purposes of the management unit.
-Fill is not permitted for non-water dependent uses. - New or expanded log storage shall only be permitted after review and approval by DEQ (see Policy ). - 7.
-Mining/mineral extraction is only permitted if they do not conflict with access to shoreland uses, and if consistent with the resource capabilities of the area and the purposes of the management objective.

-1b,2a,2b,4,5d.
-These activities are allowed subject to finding that adverse impacts have been minimized (see Policy #5) and to Policy #8, requiring mitigation.
+- 1. Aquaculture is allowed whether dredging or fill or other alteration of the estuary, is required for harvest of benthic species or removable in-water structures such as stakes or racks (commercial, not archaeological stakes or racks), is subject to Policy #4a. - 2,4.
+If the use is water-related or non-dependent/non-related and does not require fill, findings must be made that the use is consistent with the resource capabilities and purposes of the management unit.-Fill is not permitted for non-water-dependent uses. - 5.
+New or expanded log storage shall only be permitted after review and approval by the Department of Environmental Quality (see Policy #5c). - 7.
+Mining/mineral extraction is only permitted if they do not conflict with access to shoreland uses, and if consistent with the resource capabilities of the area and the purposes of the management objective. - 13.
+This use is allowed subject to finding that adverse impacts have been minimized (see Policy #5) and to Policy #8, requiring mitigation.

-- 5C.
-This activity is subject to Policy #12. - 7b,7c.
-These activities are permitted subject to the general findings required by Policy #9, "Solutions to Erosion and Flooding Problems", preferring non-structural to structural solutions, and to the specific findings for riprap.
-Riprap may be allowed to a very limited extent where necessary for erosion control to protect: (A) uses existing as of 10-7-77, (B) unique natural resource and historical and archaeological values, or (C) public facilities.
+- 1b,2a,2b,4,5d.-These activities are allowed subject to finding that adverse impacts have been minimized (see Policy #5) and to Policy #8, requiring mitigation. - 5C.
+This activity is subject to Policy #12. - 7b,7c.- These activities are permitted subject to the general findings required by Policy #9, "Solutions to Erosion and Flooding Problems", preferring non-structural to structural solutions, and to the specific findings for riprap.- Riprap may be allowed to a very limited extent where necessary for erosion control to protect:- (A) uses existing as of 10-7-77, (B) unique natural resource and historical and archaeological values, or (C) public facilities.